 How long will it take for my calf to get better?

-Typically the recovery times for each grade of strain is as follows:
+Typically the recovery times for each grade of strain is approximately:

-The prognosis for most calf strains is good.
-However care must be taken to gradually re-introduce sport again as going back too soon can cause further damage.
+The prognosis for most calf strains is very good.
+However care must be taken to gradually re-introduce sport again as going back too soon can cause setbacks.
 There is also a small risk that if this happens a return to your previous level of fitness and activity may not be possible due to scar tissue causing weakness.

 If you have calf pain it’s important to get it assessed.
-If you have calf pain, swelling, heat to the touch, or redness, get your calf assessed immediately as the calf is a common spot for a potentially life threatening blood clot to form.
+Calf pain with swelling, warmth to the touch, or redness, get your calf assessed immediately at Accident and Emergency as the calf is a common spot for a potentially life threatening blood clot to form.